Moon Druid Build - Wildshaper - Baldur's Gate 3 (BG3)

 Bhaalist Armour and

-Great Weapon Master: All In.
-The damage bonus is significant, greatly enhancing your power.
+Great Weapon Master: All Inβ.
+The damage bonus is significant, greatly enhancing your power. - Cold Damage - can be doubled when attacking wet enemies.

 So this can net you 40+ average damage if everything falls into place.
 However, you will need to get Advantage or any other options to increase Attack Rolls.
 This is a bit too much setup for my taste, but you might enjoy this approach.

-Conjure Elemental: Water Myrmidon can help you with setting up water and saving action points.
+Conjure Elemental: Water Myrmidonβ can help you with setting up water and saving action points.

 Wild Shape forms and item effects

-So the main downside of all of these forms, is that some items and mechanics don't work as intended.
-For example, the Wild Shape: Water Myrmidon, uses a Trident.
+Wild Shape: Water Myrmidon, uses a Trident.
 Due to oversight from developers, this form doesn't have weapon proficiency, meaning you don't get correct attack roll bonuses.
 To fix these kinds of problems War Cleric or Fighter multiclass is necessary.

 On the other hand, many items don't pass their effects, which is both a blessing and a problem.
-The build is simplified, but you are left with many items that only work in normal form, and give no benefit while in Wild Shape.
+The build is simplified, but you are left with many items that only work in normal form, and give no benefit while in

 Overall, I wanted to inform you that the class has its problems, but it is still great in the grand scheme of things.